 This type of distorted memory can also lead people to feel overconfident in their ability to resist relapse, which may cause them to place themselves in high-risk environments.
 Individuals recovering from alcoholism, when walking past a bar, may think back to some fun times and then tell themselves that they can handle the temptation to drink now.
 They go into the bar where the positive memories collide with a weakened state of alertness.
 Relapse quickly follows.

 Preparing for Euphoric Recall

 While you cannot stop euphoric recall, one of the most powerful tools to overcome it is through relational accountability.
-Make sure you have a friend or sponsor who you have especially empowered to hold you accountable for your time, words, money and actions.
-Another person can provide the accurate perspective that euphoric recall destroys the hard work of recovery.
+Make sure you have a friend or sponsor who you have especially empowered to hold you accountable for your time, words, money, and actions.
+Another person can provide an accurate perspective that euphoric recall destroys the hard work of recovery.

 You may become nostalgic for your party days, but a good accountability partner will remind you of the broken relationships, the misery of withdrawal and the positive aspects of being clean and sober.